 The climate is much hotter than Utrecht in summer and much colder in winter.
 Occasionally the city will by blocked in by snow during the winter months.
 Japan frequently experiences earthquakes.

-iCLA is located on Yamanashi Gakuin University’s campus. iCLA has about 200 students, 66% of which are international.
+iCLA is located on Yamanashi Gakuin University’s campus. iCLA has about 300 degree and non-degree seeking students, over 70% of which are international.
 The university proper has almost 4,000 students, nearly all of which are Japanese.
 Yamanashi Gakuin is prestigious for sports and offers a wide range of sports clubs: soccer, swimming, field hockey, baseball, softball, tennis, wrestling, etc.

 At iCLA there are also a number of social and cultural clubs, as well as frequent cultural events.